ahmedalhulaibi/loggy/README.md

 func BenchmarkLoggy(b *testing.B) {
 	// The Logger allocation is not included in the benchmark time since it is declared once at the beginning of the program
-	// It is expected that in the real world the Logger will be allocated once and reused across the application. l := New(zap.NewNop().Sugar())
+	// It is expected that in the real world the Logger will be allocated once and reused across the application.
+	// For the purpose of this benchmark, we use a Nop logger since we're measuring the overhead of the Logger implementation. l := New(zap.NewNop().Sugar())

 	b.ReportAllocs()